Games Studio Development MA

 Close up of a printing press with paint smudges on a drum

-Explore the exciting world of digital games development in an industry-relevant studio model that prepares you for the workforce.
-The MA in Games Studio Development is an industry-facing course which aims to provide you with the skills and experience necessary for a career in developing video games.
+Explore the exciting world of digital games development in a studio learning model that prepares you for the workforce.

 Year of entry